yonkov/Simple-Tour-Guide/readme.txt

 No, the scope of this plugin is the site frontend only.

 == Changelog ==
+= 1.0.4 =
+* Add option to skip a step for better ux and rewrite sanitization function for backwards compatibility.
+Update docs.

 = 1.0.3 =
-* Adds option to show dark modal overlay to cover the site until the user has finished the tour.
+* Add option to show dark modal overlay to cover the site until the user has finished the tour.

 = 1.0.2 =
-* Adds option to show tour to logged in users only.
+* Add option to show tour to logged in users only.

 = 1.0.1 =
 * Refactor and optimize decrement count steps function.
 Hide the tour afrer the user finishes or dismisses it.
 Update css.